 To request a single GPU on slurm just add

-#SBATCH --gres=gpu to your submission script and it will give you access to a GPGPU.
+#SBATCH --gres=gpu to your submission script and it will give you access to a GPU.
 To request multiple GPUs add

 #SBATCH -n 1